Springdale elementary school to be built in Tontitown

 TONTITOWN, Ark.
-(KNWA) — Springdale School District is building its 19th elementary school in Tontitown.
+(KFTA) — Springdale School District is building its 19th elementary school in Tontitown.

 An elementary school of innovation, based on the Don Tyson School of innovation model, will be partly zoned and partly school choice.